deckyal/DFC/README.md

 The corresponding CSV will be on the ./models

 Citation :
-D. Aspandi, O. Pujol, and X. Binefa.

 Heatmap-Guided Balanced Deep Convolution Networks for Family Classification in the Wild.
-In Recognizing Families In the Wild (RFIW) workshop in conjunction with FG 2019, In Press.
+[In Recognizing Families In the Wild (RFIW) workshop in conjunction with FG 2019, 2019 May 14, Lille, France]